If you’ve ever picked up the Bible to read, it can be tricky to figure out what to read. More specifically, where to start reading the Bible.

-Conventional wisdom tells us when we pick up a book to start at the beginning.
-It’s how you read a book, from front to back.
-But the Bible is different.
+When you pick up a book you start reading from the beginning, it’s how you read books.
+But the Bible is different, it’s not your average book.
 And I think it’s best to NOT start in the beginning.

 Now, I’m not saying you shouldn’t read the beginning of the Bible.
 You should.
-In fact, I think you should eventually read the whole Bible.
-Just not at first.
+You just shouldn’t start there.

 Well for starters, the Bible isn’t a single book.
-It’s a collection of 66 books written over sixteen centuries by over forty authors.
+It’s a collection of 66 literary works written over sixteen centuries by over forty authors.
 It is a diverse collection with different styles, unique voices, different purposes, and incredible stories.

-So, where to start reading the Bible?
+So, where should you start reading the Bible?
 Let’s take a look.

 It’s a powerful Gospel that I find myself reading through several times a year.
 And I think it’s the perfect Gospel to start with if you are picking up the Bible for the first time.
 This book will give you a solid foundation and understanding of the life and work of Jesus.

-Again, you could start with any of the Gospels.
-Matthew and Luke will give you a great overview of Jesus’ life from birth to death.
-Regardless of which Gospel you start with it will help you get to know Jesus and see who he was.
+Now, you could start with any of the Gospels.
+Matthew, Mark, and Luke will give you a great overview of Jesus’ life from birth to death.
+But John’s approach is unique, and I think the best one to start with.

 James highlights the necessity for followers of Jesus to act in accordance with their faith.
 Being a Christian isn’t something you believe in, it’s a person you follow.
 James challenges believers to make sure what they believe aligns with how they are living.